Completed research projects

 2022 - 2023

 The aim of the project is an initial assessment of the potential for the possible use of partial geothermal energy in the Inn Valley.
-An interdisciplinary team (geologists, geophysicists, earthquake researchers and geotechnical engineers) will carry out an extensive initial data collection.
+An interdisciplinary team (geologists, geophysicists, earthquake researchers and geotechnical engineers) is carrying out an extensive initial data collection.

 2024 - 2024